bkowalczyk21/engineering-portfolio/src/content/posts/2020-05-13-paper-boat.md

 1. Developing the News Feed
 2. Migrating and updatimg the back-end
 3. Implementing comnenting on user's postst and tagging them in yoru own.

-### The key to victory is discipline, and that means a well made bed.
-You will practice until you can make your bed in your sleep.